motya-proxy/motya/user-manual/src/config/kdl.md

 ### `system.pid-file PATH`

-This field configured the path to the created pidfile when River is configured to daemonize.
+This field configured the path to the created pidfile when Motya is configured to daemonize.

 A UTF-8 absolute path is provided as `PATH`.